tornadomeet/mxnet-face/README.md

 cd model
 ./get-models.sh
 ```
-this will download the face alignned model used in [dlib](https://github.com/davisking/dlib), because in the face identification experiment, it will use face alignment technology before extractting face faceture.
+* this will download the face alignned model used in [dlib](https://github.com/davisking/dlib), because in the face identification experiment, it will use face alignment technology before extractting face faceture.
+* using my slightly changed mxnet branch [face](https://github.com/tornadomeet/mxnet/tree/face) for training.

 Face Identification
 -----------